DidacticFishstick/ultrastar-wingman/ultrastar-wingman/frontend/src/api/docs/PlayersApi.md

 ## apiPlayersDeleteApiPlayersDelete

-> BasicResponse apiPlayersDeleteApiPlayersDelete(name)
+> BasicResponse apiPlayersDeleteApiPlayersDelete(id)

 Delete a Player

-Deletes a player name from the list.  - **name**: The name of the player to delete.
-This endpoint reads all player names, filters out the specified name, and rewrites the file without it.
+Deletes a player name from the list.
 If the operation is successful, it returns a success message.

 ### Example